top of page

 boxing weight calculator

-Why Boxing Weight Classes Exist
+Understanding Boxing Weight Classes

 Boxing weight classes were created for one major reason: fairness.
 Before weight classes existed, fighters of wildly different sizes could face each other.
 Larger fighters naturally held advantages in power, reach, and durability.
 Weight divisions fix that by ensuring: